 Students were asked if they had consumed alcohol and how recent their use was (Figure 1).

-In the same time period, the proportion of students reporting they have never drunk alcohol has more than tripled, increasing from 9.0% to 31.5%.
+In the same time period, the proportion of students reporting they have never drunk alcohol has more than tripled, increasing from 8.8% in 1984 to 38.3% in 2017.